weareseeed/rswps-site/docs/getting-started/props.md

 slug: /props
 ---

-In this table we illustrate all the props that are available for the `<PaymentsForm>` component.
+In this table we illustrate all the props that are available for the `<PaymentForm>` component.

 :::note

-Remember that you need to wrap your application in the `<PaymentsForm>` component to use all the features of the library.
+Remember that you need to wrap your application in the `<PaymentForm>` component to use all the features of the library.

 :::